-Pumpkin spice recipes are literally everywhere, and for good reason: the warming (yang) spices complement the cooler (yin) weather here, which supports the immune system and digestive fire during these cycles.
-Lucky for you, I’m a pumpkin spice fiend, and I’ve got YET ANOTHER pumpkin spiced recipe to bring to the party, this time without the artificial flavours, preservatives, seed oils, refined sugars, and lab-made additives.
+Pumpkin spice recipes are literally everywhere, and for good reason: the warming (yang) spices complement the cooler (yin) weather during the fall season, which supports the immune system and digestive fire during these cycles.
+Lucky for you, I’m a pumpkin spice cookie fiend, and I’ve got YET ANOTHER recipe to bring to the party, this time without the artificial flavours, preservatives, seed oils, refined sugars, and lab-made additives.
 That’s right: wholesome and nutrient dense ingredients that actually won’t skyrocket your blood sugar and will help keep your energy levels balanced throughout the day.
 Because it’s still winter squash season out here, and we should enjoy nature’s seasonal gifts while we can.

-Reasons I’m obsessed with these pumpkin spiced chocolate dipped buckwheat cookies:
+Reasons I’m obsessed with these pumpkin spiced buckwheat cookies dipped in chocolate:

 - You can eat as many as you want